 - If your offer of financial assistance includes a Federal Work Study award the amount awarded is the maximum amount you may expect to earn during the academic year.

-- Any commitment of Federal Funds (i.e. Supplemental Educational Opportunity Grant, Pell Grant, or Federal Work Study Program) is tentative and contingent upon subsequent Congressional appropriation and actual receipt of the funds by Caldwell College.
+- Any commitment of Federal Funds (i.e. Supplemental Educational Opportunity Grant, Pell Grant, or Federal Work Study Program) is tentative and contingent upon subsequent Congressional appropriation and actual receipt of the funds by Caldwell University.
 In addition, any commitment of State Funds (NJ Tuition Aid Grant, Scholarships, and Equal Opportunity Funding) is tentative and contingent upon subsequent State approval.

 - Financial need is evaluated each year based on information provided on your FAFSA application.
 It is the student’s responsibility to apply each year as soon as possible after January 1st to maximize their eligibility for aid.